SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Morehouse School of Medicine discussed a wide range of topics including health equity, conflict resolution, personal challenges, and ethical dilemmas faced by doctors.
-The interview format possibly encompassed an MMI (Multiple Mini Interview) setup with some respondents alluding to nondisclosure agreements, while others shared experiences with questions related to personal achievements, academic challenges, and healthcare system improvements.
+Students said the most difficult question asked at Morehouse School of Medicine discussed a wide range of topics, including addressing health disparities, dealing with conflicts, explaining health equity, and sharing views on the healthcare system and medical ethics.
+The interview format may have been an MMI (Multiple Mini Interview) where respondents might have faced questions related to nondisclosure agreements, while also being asked about personal achievements, academic challenges, and their motivations for pursuing medicine.

 How long was the interview?